-Applying the above standards to the facts and representations submitted and subject to the limitation below, we conclude that provided Corporation meets the requirements of § 216(b)(1)(A), (C), and (D), neither the issuance of stock by Corporation to be allocated to the commercial units nor the possible nonresidential use of the commercial units will prevent Corporation from qualifying as a cooperative housing corporation within the meaning of § 216(b)(1).
+Applying the above standards to the facts and representations submitted and subject to the limitation below, we conclude that provided Corporation meets the requirements of § 216(b)(1)(A), (C), and (D), neither the issuance of stock by Corporation to be allocated to the commercial space nor the possible nonresidential use of the commercial space will prevent Corporation from qualifying as a cooperative housing corporation within the meaning of § 216(b)(1).

-We also conclude that the person who purchases the stock of Corporation attributable to the commercial unit for the commercial or residential use of the space will qualify as a "tenant-stockholder" for purposes of § 216(b)(2), provided the stock is fully paid up in an amount which bears a reasonable relationship to the portion of the value of Corporation's equity in the apartment building and land which is attributable to the apartment which the purchaser is entitled to occupy.
+We also conclude that Tenant who purchases the stock of Corporation attributable to the commercial space for the commercial or residential use of the space will qualify as a "tenant-stockholder" for purposes of § 216(b)(2), provided the stock is fully paid up in an amount which bears a reasonable relationship to the portion of the value of Corporation's equity in the apartment building and land which is attributable to the commercial space which Tenant is entitled to occupy.